Generic Name and Formulations:

 See full labeling.
 Give by IV inj over 6–10mins.
 Monotherapy: 30mg/m2 once weekly.
 Combination therapy: 25mg/m2 on Days 1, 8, 15, and 21 of a 28-day cycle with cisplatin (100mg/m2) given on Day 1 of each 28-day cycle; or 30mg/m2 once weekly with cisplatin (120mg/m2) given on Days 1 and 29, then every 6 weeks.
 Dose modifications for toxicities, hepatic impairment: see full labeling.

 Risk of myelosuppression.
 Monitor for infection, and/or fever; obtain CBCs with differentials prior to each dose.
 Discontinue if neurotoxicity ≥grade 2.
 Pre-existing pulmonary dysfunction or neuropathy.
 Hepatic injury or impairment: assess hepatic function prior to and during treatment.
 Cardiovascular disease.
 Avoid extravasation.
 Embryo-fetal toxicity.
 Females of reproductive potential should use highly effective contraception during therapy.
 Pregnancy (Cat.D), nursing mothers: not recommended.

 May be potentiated by CYP3A inhibitors.
 Increased risk of granulocytopenia with cisplatin.

-Neutropenia, anemia, elevated liver enzymes, nausea, vomiting, asthenia, constipation, inj site reaction, peripheral neuropathy; hepatotoxicity, bowel obstruction, paralytic ileus.
+Neutropenia, anemia, elevated liver enzymes, nausea, vomiting, asthenia, constipation, inj site reaction, peripheral neuropathy; hepatotoxicity, pulmonary toxicity, bowel obstruction, paralytic ileus.